JUMP TO:

 All it takes now is Garmin tweaking that hardware slightly to make it better for all-day wear.
 And then of course deciding how much pain it wants to extract from our wallets, and in which ways (subscription or not).

 In the meantime, after the introduction of Connect+ this past spring, it’s clear everyone was waiting to see if Garmin would introduce new non-paid features on Garmin Connect.
-Not just for newly watched launches, but truly everyone.
+Not just for newly launched watches, but truly for everyone.
 The company said they would, and indeed they now delivered on that.
 Hopefully this becomes a pattern longer term.
+Sadly, I just wish it were both features for all users.
+I simply don’t understand any technical explanations as to why the Health Status feature needs any tie-in to a device level, it should be merely pulling in the data that Garmin already has in Garmin Connect.
+Sigh.

 With that, thanks for reading!